askonomm/ruuter/README.md

 ## Changelog

+### 1.3.5

+- Fixes an issue where the usage of wildcard parameters [did not work quite right](https://github.com/askonomm/ruuter/issues/7).
+- Added test cases to cover the fix

 ### 1.3.4

 - Fixes an issue where if used with middlewares (like Ring), or really anything that passes a `:params` key from outside of Ruuter in the request, Ruuter overwrites the `:params` key with its own parametarization.
 It now does a deep merge instead, with the outside parameters having priority.
 This means that Ruuter parameters will remain unless overwritten, and should co-exist with outside parameters nicely.
 [Issue #6](https://github.com/askonomm/ruuter/issues/6).